Major professional sports leagues in the United States and Canada: Canada

-The Canadian Football League has teams in all seven current NHL markets, in addition to Hamilton, Ontario, and Regina, Saskatchewan.
-At least eight of these nine markets have hosted CFL teams every year since the league's officially listed inception in 1958, and no other Canadian market has ever had a CFL team of its own.
-In 2015, the CFL commenced Northern Kickoff, originally slated to be one preseason game and later expanded to a regular season game as well, both of which were played in Fort McMurray, an oil sands boomtown with a metro area population of less than 70,000, the smallest market to host major professional football in the modern era.
-Fort McMurray is in relatively close proximity to Edmonton, which was expected to boost attendance, but fewer than 5,000 fans attended the regular season game, and no games have been held in the city since.
-Regular season games have been played in Moncton in 2010, 2011, 2013 and 2019 to gauge expansion to the Maritime provinces in the Touchdown Atlantic; the expansion team, the Atlantic Schooners, has been proposed twice, once unsuccessfully in the 1980s, and another in the late 2010s that is still being considered.
-Hamilton, in addition to hosting the 2013 Touchdown Atlantic, played the rest of their 2013 season in Guelph during the construction of Tim Hortons Field.
+In addition to Hamilton, Ontario, and Regina, Saskatchewan, the CFL has teams in all seven current NHL markets.
+Seven of these nine markets have hosted CFL teams every year since the league's officially listed inception in 1958, and no other Canadian market has ever had a CFL team of its own.
+A conditional expansion franchise was awarded to the Atlantic Schooners in 1982; it folded before ever playing a game.
+Another bid for a Schooners franchise by Schooners Sports and Entertainment in the late 2010s also failed.

 The first Major League Baseball team in Canada was the Montreal Expos, who began play in 1969.
-In 2005, they moved to Washington, D.C. and became the Washington Nationals.
+In 2005, they moved to Washington, D.C., and became the Washington Nationals.
 The Toronto Blue Jays, who began play in 1977, became the first team outside the United States to win the World Series in 1992 and 1993.

-The NBA expanded into Canada in 1995 when the Vancouver Grizzlies and the Raptors joined the league.
+The Toronto Huskies were a charter member of the Basketball Association of America in 1946, but that team only lasted one season.
+The NBA expanded into Canada in 1995 when the Vancouver Grizzlies and Raptors joined the league.
 The Grizzlies moved to Memphis in 2001.

-MLS has teams in Vancouver, Toronto, and Montreal.
+The first Major League Soccer team in Canada was the Toronto FC, who began play in 2007, and became the first team outside the United States to win the MLS Cup in 2017.
+The MLS also has teams in Montreal and Vancouver.

-The NFL is the only major league to have no team based in a Canadian city; the closest teams to Canada are the Buffalo Bills and Detroit Lions, both representing cities located on the U.S.–Canada border.
+The NFL is the only major league to have no team based in a Canadian city; the closest teams to Canada are the Buffalo Bills and Detroit Lions, both representing cities located on the Canada–U.S border.
 The Lions play in downtown Detroit, 2 km from Windsor, Ontario.
 The Bills' stadium is located 21 km south of the Canada–U.S. border.
-From 2008 to 2013, the Bills played 8 games in Toronto as part of the Bills Toronto Series which included one regular season game per year.
-On August 22, 2019, the Oakland Raiders played the Green Bay Packers in a preseason game at IG Field in Winnipeg.
+From 2008 to 2013, the Bills played eight games in Toronto as part of the Bills Toronto Series, which included one regular season game per year.
+On August 22, 2019, the Oakland Raiders played the Green Bay Packers in a preseason game at the Winnipeg venue now known as Princess Auto Stadium.